sbidoul/runboat/README.md

 ## TODO

-Prototype (min required to open the project):
+Advanced prototype (min required to open the project):

 - plug it on a bunch of OCA and shopinvader repos to test load